lesander/amongus-impostor-detector/README.md

 # Among Us Impostor(s) Detector

 ## Installing
-This module requires [Wireshark or tshark](https://www.wireshark.org/) to be installed on the system with the following Lua plugin installed: https://github.com/cybershard/wireshark-amongus.
+This Python 3 module requires [Wireshark or tshark](https://www.wireshark.org/) to be installed on the system with the following Lua plugin installed: https://github.com/cybershard/wireshark-amongus.